Experts predict "extremely active" Atlantic hurricane season

 Seasonal forecast predictions are based on statistical and dynamical models that researchers said "can fail in some years."

 This year's hurricane season will follow 2023, which globally was the warmest year on record.
-Last year's water temperatures were also high, which resulted in a higher-than-average hurricane system.
+Last year's water temperatures were also high, and it was a more active hurricane system than average.